react-native-webview/react-native-webview/docs/Debugging.md

 It's possible to debug WebView contents in the Android emulator or on a device using Chrome DevTools.

-1. You will need to make the following change to `MainApplication.java` to enabled web contents debugging:
+1. You will either need to make the following change to `MainApplication.java` to enabled web contents debugging:

 ```java
   import android.webkit.WebView;